JasonShuyinta/reverse-proxy/README.md

 ```

 Before passing on the response to the client a simple operation is done to calculate the usage percentage of each server: on each
 API call a counter was incremented and returned in the response.
-In the proxy this counter is used to get the server usage out of all the calls made
+In the proxy this counter is used to get the server usage percentage out of all the calls made
-to each server.
+to every server.
 The total number of calls is mantained only in the proxy, so each server only knows its own usage, ignoring the usage of its peers.
 The usage property is then added to the response body through a library called "node-http-proxy-json".
 It is important to clarify that the library
-only supports the gzip,deflate and uncompressed formats, and so assure that the servers use one of these compression formats.
+at the moment only supports the gzip, deflate and uncompressed formats, and so assure that the servers use one of these compression formats.

 ```javascript
 modifyResponse(res, proxyRes, function (body) {